Select Page

 The Berlin Wall was built on the night of August 12, 1961.
-It was a result of political tensions, ideological differences, and the desire of the East German government to prevent citizens from leaving the country.
-The wall was not an overnight development but rather a response to a steady exodus of East Germans to the more prosperous West Berlin.
+Political tensions and ideological differences, but also the East German government’s desire to contain citizens from leaving the country, were the result.
+The government denied it was overnight and instead said it was a reaction to a steady flow of East Germans toward more prosperous West Berlin.

 Reasons for Construction